 Pan frying the turnip cake gives it a crispy exterior, while the inside stays soft.
-When you bite into a piece, you’ll taste umami flavors from ingredients like dried scallops, dried shrimp, Chinese sausage or Chinese bacon.
-Mama Lin has made lo bak go for years, and I’m so excited to finally learn how to make it myself.
+When you bite into a piece, you’ll taste umami flavors from ingredients like dried scallops, dried shrimp, Chinese sausage or Chinese cured pork.
+Mama Lin has made lo bak go for years, and I’m glad I can make it myself now.
 I may be biased, but I think Mama Lin’s turnip cake is the best!

 WHY IS LO BAK GO CALLED “TURNIP CAKE” IN ENGLISH?

-Trying to figure out how lo bak go turned into “turnip cake” in English is convoluted and confusing.
-It is a lesson in how translations sometimes fail us.
+The reason why lo bak go turned into “turnip cake” in English is convoluted and confusing.

-Turnip cake is made of daikon (lo bak in Cantonese), which is a long vegetable that looks like a bloated white carrot.
-Daikon is actually a type of radish, so technically, this dish ought to be “radish cake.”
-However, someone started calling this “turnip cake” years ago, and that’s the name that has stuck.
+Turnip cake is made of daikon (lo bak in Cantonese), a long white radish that’s commonly used in Asian cooking.
+Technically, this dish ought to be “radish cake.”
+However, lo bak go was translated as “turnip cake” by Chinese restaurants years ago, and that’s the name that has stuck.
 We will have to roll with it.

-Another problem is how “糕” (go) is translated into English as “cake.”
-We often associate cakes with something like a birthday cake or a chocolate cake.
-But “糕” can refer to many different foods in Chinese cuisine: sweet or savory batter that’s steamed into a solid cake, like lo bak go; sweet batter that is steamed into moist and airy cakes; or sweet batter that’s baked into Western-style cakes.
-I’ve always found “cake” to be an imprecise translation, but it is commonly used in Chinese restaurants.
+Another issue is how “糕” (go) is translated into English as “cake.”
+In Chinese, the word 糕 can refer to many different foods: sweet or savory batter that’s steamed into a solid cake, like lo bak go; sweet batter that is steamed into moist and airy cakes; or sweet batter that’s baked into Western-style cakes.
+I’ve always found “cake” to be an imprecise translation, but that’s the word you commonly see nowadays.

 A NOTE ABOUT DAIKON

-There are a lot of varieties of daikon, including the ones that you see in the photo above.
-Mama Lin prefers to cook with the one on the left, which is thicker and more rounded.
-According to my mother, the one of the right, which she calls “Japanese daikon,” is more bitter.
+Mama Lin prefers to cook with the radish on the left, which is thicker and more rounded.
+My mom calls it “Chinese radish.”
+According to my mother, the one on the right, which she calls “Japanese radish,” is more bitter.
 I can’t say that I notice that big of a difference between the two.
 Any daikon should work for this recipe.

 PREPARE THE DAIKON

 The first thing you want to do with the daikon is to trim the tops and peel the outer skin.
-As you peel the daikon, if you notice that the outer layers are dry and fibrous, use a peeler or knife to strip away the dry layers.
-This is an issue if the daikon you purchased is not fresh.
+As you peel the daikon, use a peeler or knife to strip away any dry and fibrous layers.
+This is particularly an issue if the daikon you purchased is not fresh.

 Then, grate the daikon.
 If you are using a box grater, use the largest grate.
 Be sure to grate the daikon over a large bowl or a 9×13 pan, as you want to preserve all the daikon juices that run out.
 If you want to save time with food prep, you can grate the daikon using a food processor.